Taking a fascinating journey back to a time of gold rushes, steam trains and dredgers

 Despite the barren landscape along the way we enjoyed the trip and, as is often the case, Karen got talking to an elderly gentleman who was a regular volunteer on the railway.
 He gave us some background as to what had gone in the Sumpter valley through the gold mining era.
 Although the journey to McEwan is only six miles the train rattles along slowly and it takes 30 minutes to arrive.
 It is difficult to describe McEwan as a destination as there is nothing there – literally nothing – apart from a small hut for the railway, a toilet block and some shelters.
 It was an extremely hot day and there was little to shade us from the sun.
 After a very long 30 minutes, it was time to turn around and head back to Sumpter.
 This time we chose to sit in the “luxury” carriage, complete with a lovely wood stove, which was nice to look at but totally unnecessary on this baking day!
 All too soon we were back in Sumpter and at the end of our unexpected but wonderful trip.

-Within the Sumpter State Park, there is another exhibit – the gold dredge.
+Within the Sumpter Valley Dredge State Heritage Area, there is another exhibit – the gold dredge.
 The dredge itself is huge, mind-blowingly huge!
 These beasts were responsible for the ravaging of many square miles in the Sumpter Valley.
 Water played a major role in these dredging operations, with the dredge itself floating in a pond of its own creation.
 A gold dredge works by having a belt of many large buckets that pull the gold-bearing earth up into its machinery to be processed, keeping the gold and spewing the waste (known as “tailings”) out the back by way of a stacker.
 Built on a shallow hull, these dredges did not need a lot of water to operate, as they moved their pond of water with them.

 The internal mechanics were not very sophisticated.
 In essence, the dirt that was dug by the large electrically powered buckets was sifted and sorted, and the remainder was washed over a series of riffles allowing the gold to settle and be trapped.
 The primary advantages that made the dredge more efficient than other methods were the volume of earth it could process.
 The dredge that was built in Sumpter Valley could dig over 20 buckets per minute, consuming more than seven yards of earth each minute.